 But there is a line — and it matters.

-Keeping records is not the same as keeping scores.
+Keeping records is not the same as maintaining scores.
 You are not here to retaliate, expose, or outplay anyone.
 That only drags you deeper into the same dysfunction you are trying to rise above.
-Retaliation, even if justified, often makes you look reactive and unprofessional — and it rarely changes the system.
+Retaliation, even if justified, often makes you look reactive and unprofessional, and it rarely changes the system.

 Instead, documentation should serve as a quiet form of strength.
 It gives you confidence in how you handle things and creates mental space to respond thoughtfully rather than emotionally.